 - 5.13.1.
 In Westminster City Council the Children Act Accommodation Panel (CAAP) considers such requests for assistance.
-The Panel is made up of officers of both departments and chaired by an external solicitor contracted by the Director of Legal Services. - 5.13.2.
+CAAP is made up of officers from Children's Services and Housing. - 5.13.2.
 Where re-housing into a social housing tenancy is agreed, applicants will receive points as set out in section 2.6.33.
 The CAAP will decide whether re-housing should be through Choice Based Lettings or as a direct offer.
 If the applicant refuses one suitable direct offer of accommodation, section 13.2.2 will apply. - 5.13.3.
 A quota is set annually for Children Act re-housings.
 This includes re-housings for children leaving local authority care (see section 9.8) and a small number of re-housings agreed by the CAAP (H.C.
 27th March 2001 Supply and Allocation of Social Housing and Low Cost Home Ownership). - 5.13.4.
 If the applicant refuses one direct offer of suitable accommodation, section 13.2.2 will apply.